-Savor them with a Spicy Punjabi Mango Pickle, with your favorite cheese, with some salsa, top it with a mushroom white sauce for your parties, or just plain with a hot chai!
+Savor the Baked Mathri with a Spicy Punjabi Mango Pickle, with your favorite cheese, with some salsa, top it with a mushroom white sauce for your parties, or just plain with a hot chai!

-1/2 teaspoon kalonji or cumin or ajwain seeds
+- 1/2 teaspoon Ajwain (Carom seeds) , or cumin seeds

 Preheat the oven to 180 C.

-To begin making the Baked Mathri recipe, combine the flour, baking powder, salt, black pepper and kalonji.
+To begin making the Baked Mathri recipe, combine the flour, salt, black pepper and kalonji.
 Work the butter into the flour with your fingers until the mixture resembles a coarse meal.

 Cover the mathri dough with the damp cloth and set aside for 15 minutes.
 Divide the mathri dough into small balls and roll out all the balls into small circles of 2 inch diameter and about 1/2 inch thickness.